Move-In Fall 2021

 - Take the San Diego MTS bus and trolley systems conveniently from the SDSU Transit center on-campus.
-Use your smartphone pass for discounted transit trips, starting in August 2020, via the Aztec Parking Portal.
+Use your smartphone pass for discounted transit trips via the Aztec Parking Portal.

 - Take advantage of other rail student discounts on MetroLink and Amtrak for trips throughout California.

 - E-Scooters can now be found along the periphery of SDSU's campus to help assist in your mobility needs!
 Rides start at just $1 (with a min charge of $3.50), and may take place outside of the new geo-fence (red lined zone below).